bezoerb/generator-frontend-php/README.md

 * Compiling PHP templates to HTML
 * Compiling Sass and Less
 * RequireJS
-* JS testing with Mocha, Qunit or Jasmine
+* JS testing with Mocha, Qunit, Jasmine or DalekJS
 * Plato Reports
 * CSS and JS minification
 * Strip unused CSS with grunt-uncss